Mejiro McQueen: Racing career

 Mejiro McQueen's 1992 campaign was restricted to two races, but he won them both.
 He began by taking the Hanshin Daishoten for the second successive year.
-On the 26th of April at Kyoto he followed up his 1991 success by winning the spring Tenno Sho for a second time.
+On 26 April at Kyoto he followed up his 1991 success by winning the spring Tenno Sho for a second time.
 Injury complications kept the horse off the track for the rest of the year.

-After an absence of more than eleven months Mejiro McQueen returned in April 1993 and won the Grade 2 Osaka Hai at Hanshin in a record time of 2:03.2.
+After an absence of more than eleven months, Mejiro McQueen returned in April 1993 and won the Grade 2 Osaka Hai at Hanshin with a record time of 2:03.2.
 His attempt to win an unprecedented third edition of the spring Tenno Sho narrowly failed as he finished second of the fifteen runners behind Rice Shower.
-On the 13th of June at Hanshin he won the Takarazuka Kinen at the second attempt to record his fourth Grade 1 success.
+On 13 June at Hanshin he won the Takarazuka Kinen at the second attempt to record his fourth Grade 1 success.
 He returned in October to win a second Kyoto Daishoten in a record time of 2:22.7 in what proved to be his final start.
 After winning the Kyoto Daishoten, McQueen was diagnosed with degenerative suspensory ligament desmitis just four days before he was scheduled to run in the Autumn Tenno Sho.
 This ultimately proved to be the reason why he retired in Autumn 1993.

-Throughout Mejiro McQueen's racing career, spanning from 1990 to 1993, his record was 21 starts, 12 first place finish, 6 second place, 1 third place, and 2 other place finishes and his total earnings was ¥1,014,657,700 JPY.
-McQueen was the first horse to win over a billion yen.
-In 1994 Mejiro McQueen was inducted into the Japan Racing Association Hall of Fame.
+Throughout Mejiro McQueen's racing career, spanning from 1990 to 1993, his record was 21 starts, 12 first place finishes, 6 second place finishes, 1 third place finish, and 2 other place finishes, his total earnings garnering ¥1,014,657,700 JPY.
+McQueen was the first horse to win over a billion yen, and in 1994, Mejiro McQueen was inducted into the Japan Racing Association Hall of Fame.